karstnDE/frontend/CHART_PAGE_STRUCTURE.md

   }}
 </BrowserOnly>

-*Width represents each token's revenue share; height shows internal breakdown by transaction type.*
+## Use Cases

+This chart helps you:

+- **Analyze revenue composition**: Track which tokens contribute to treasury inflows over time
+- **Investigate specific tokens**: Click bars to examine individual transactions for any token
+- **Compare token contributions**: Evaluate relative contribution across different token mints
+- **Cross-reference revenue sources**: Link token data with [transaction type](./by-type) and [pool](./by-pool) breakdowns

 ## How to Read This Chart

-- **Width**: Each token's relative contribution to total revenue
+- **Bar height**: Each token's total revenue contribution in SOL
-- **Height**: Breakdown within each token (by transaction type or pool)
-- **Area**: Token's share of overall treasury revenue
+- **X-axis**: Token mints (labels may be truncated for display)
+- **Y-axis**: Revenue amount in SOL
 - **Interactions**:
-  - Click segments to filter the transaction table below
+  - Click on bars to filter the transaction table below
-  - Hover to see exact SOL amounts and percentages
+  - Hover over segments to see exact SOL amounts

-## Key Insights

-- **WSOL dominates**: Direct SOL deposits account for 65% of total revenue
-- **Stablecoin stability**: USDC/USDT together provide 20% baseline revenue
-- **Long tail contribution**: 20+ smaller tokens collectively contribute 15%
-- **Diversification trend**: Token concentration decreasing month-over-month

-## Use Cases

-This chart helps you:

-- **Assess concentration risk**: Determine if revenue depends too heavily on one token
-- **Track diversification**: Monitor how the token mix evolves
-- **Identify opportunities**: Spot emerging revenue sources
-- **Evaluate sustainability**: Understand protocol revenue stability
+## Top Transactions Table

+The table displays individual transactions contributing to treasury revenue.
+By default, it shows all transactions across all tokens, sorted by SOL amount.

+**Filtering**: Click any bar in the chart above to filter the table to that specific token's transactions.

 ## Methodology